 1. MIUI Hidden Settings

-- Then Tap on “Disable app” in the pop-up
+- Then tap on the “Disable app” button in the pop-up.

 2. ADB and Fastboot

 Removing bloatware using ADB and Fastboot is a universal method and works pretty much with every Android-powered device.

 The catch is that it’s a bit technical.
 To pull it off, you either need to follow the steps accurately or know beforehand about ADB and Fastboot.
 I’d recommend you try to follow the first option.

 To uninstall the MIUI apps from your Xiaomi device or bloatware from any Android device, here’s what you need to do —